dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ~~~

 We didn't include any extended attributes, because there are none for **.COM**.
-The [domain registation](v2/registrar/#registerDomain) will hold the domain's ID in our system (which you may want to store for later use, and possibly associate it with your users).
+The [domain registration](v2/registrar/#registerDomain) will hold the domain's ID in our system (which you may want to store for later use, and possibly associate it with your users).

 The webhook you registered would receive updates on the domain's registration status.
-It can take some time before the domain is registered, and it's a good way to keep your system synched.
+It can take some time before the domain is registered, and it's a good way to keep your system synced.
 The two events you'll be interested in when registering a domain are [**domain.register:started**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/status-started.http) and [**domain.register**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/example.http).

 Here's the complete adapter after all the additions we made throughout the tutorial: